ka2hyeon/lee-sangil.github.io/blog/_posts/2011-08-13-A-brief-report-on-my-two-semesters-at-the-Georgia-Institute-of-Technology.md

 ---
 layout: single
-excerpt: "Recap of my first year at MIT and some lessons learned."
+title: A brief report on my year at the Georgia Institute of Technology
 header:
-  image: knoobot_rightBehind.jpg
+  image: gatech.jpg
 ---
 For my Atlantis scholarship I wrote a short resume on my two semesters at Georgia Tech: